-In the era of Trump, some NYers seek lives abroad
+New Yorkers fearful of Trump, right-wing populism pursue citizen options outside of U.S. - amNewYork

 “After the November election, there has been an increase in the number of patrons asking for the letters of exemplification, which are necessary for obtaining dual citizenship from some of the EU countries,” said Barbara Hibbert, Vital Record Room Supervisor at the NYC Department of Records and Information Services.
 There were 110 requests for such records in November last year, compared to only 49 in 2015, she noted.

-Cori Carl, 32, sold her Ditmas Park co-op last year and moved with her wife, Casey Daley, to Toronto, blogging about their experience all the while.
+Cori Carl, 32, sold her Ditmas Park co-op last year and moved with her wife to Toronto, blogging about their experience all the while.
 Since the election, “We’ve gotten at least 100 emails, texts and phone calls” from other Americans — most of them New Yorkers — who also want to explore relocating to Canada, she said.

 Carl, director of TheCaregiverSpace.org, is now a permanent resident of Canada and hopes to become a citizen.
 “Upward mobility is much better here, there is less racism,” and homophobia is non-existent, she marveled.
 “I didn’t feel discriminated against as a lesbian in New York, but now that I’m in Toronto, I think maybe I was,” she said, only half joking.